Multi-Source Neural Activity Indices for EEG/MEG Localization: A Two-Stage Spatial Filtering Framework and Extension to MNE-Python: Introduction

+This work addresses this gap by providing a rigorous, step-by-step derivation of a family of novel, unbiased multi-source neural activity indices within an explicitly formulated two-stage localization-reconstruction framework for the EEG/MEG inverse problem.
+In contrast to prior approaches, in which these steps are often treated implicitly, we explicitly decouple the solution into two stages: (i) localization using the proposed family of multi-source neural activity indices, and (ii) reconstruction using spatial filters.
+Unlike the neural activity indices introduced in \cite{Piotrowski2021}, the proposed indices do not rely on the covariance matrix of the target sources, which is typically unavailable in practical experimental settings.
+Furthermore, they admit compact algebraic expressions, facilitating straightforward implementation.
+For the reconstruction stage, we use a standard LCMV beamformer as a reference spatial filter.
+This choice provides a well-established baseline; however, the framework is not restricted to LCMV and can accommodate alternative spatial filtering methods.

+Furthermore, to support reproducibility and foster community adoption, we provide a full implementation of the proposed family of multi-source neural activity indices integrated into MNE-Python, one of the most widely used toolboxes for EEG/MEG analysis.
+The implementation is accompanied by an MNE-Python-style tutorial designed to facilitate uptake within the neuroscience community.
+The proposed indices are validated on simulated data, enabling controlled assessment of multi-source localization performance.
+We also demonstrate the practical utility of the framework through an application to experimental EEG data from a visual oddball paradigm.

-The paper is structured as follows.
-Section \ref{preli} introduces the notation, the EEG/MEG forward model, and the current state-of-the-art in multi-source source localization and reconstruction.
-Section \ref{METHODS} presents the proposed multi-source spatial filtering pipeline.
-In Section \ref{oddball}, we detail its implementation based on MNE-Python, accompanied by a tutorial and a sample use case with an EEG oddball paradigm dataset.
-The main text concludes with a discussion of methodological implications and potential future extensions in Section~\ref{DISCUSSION}, while appendices provide supplementary materials and proofs.
+The remainder of the paper is organized as follows.
+Section \ref{preli} introduces the notation, the EEG/MEG forward model, and the two-stage formulation of the solution to the EEG/MEG inverse problem.
+Section \ref{METHODS} presents the proposed family of multi-source neural activity indices and their integration into a spatial filtering-based localization-reconstruction framework.
+Section \ref{oddball} describes the MNE-Python implementation, including validation on simulated data, a tutorial, and an application to an EEG oddball dataset.
+Section~\ref{DISCUSSION} discusses methodological implications and future directions, with supplementary materials and proofs provided in the appendices.
+The ethics statement is provided in Section \ref{ethics}.